Darling, Chin State

-Darling or Dawlei is a Mara village in Matupi township of Chin State in western part of Myanmar, earlier known as Burma.
-Locally, the Mara natives called it Dawlei, and its transliteration in Hakha dialect is Darling.
+Darling or Dawlei is a Mara village in Matupi township of Chin State in western part of Myanmar (previously known as Burma).
+Locally, the natives called it Dawlei, but its transliteration in Hakha dialect is Darling.

-Population

-The population of Darling is 650 in 1997.

-People
+Demographics

-It is a Mara village and therefore, the people in this village are ethnic Mara people, who forms a distinct ethnic group inhabiting a contiguous 61 villages around this area.
+In 1997, Darling had a population of 650.
+The village is inhabited by ethnic Mara people, who form a distinct ethnic group inhabiting a contiguous 61 villages around the area.

+Religion